 update.
 This property should be set to

-none moving forward.
+none moving forward (or removed).
 In addition, the property

 grails.plugin.databasemigration.updateOnStart should be set to